The Job Search Begins

 The options for graduates searching for their first full time role are many, however it's worth pinpointing a few of the most viable options to increase the chance of securing a successful position.
 44% of grads told Grad Touch that they secured their graduate role via an online job board, however in addition to taking to the internet to search for your perfect role, we highly recommend speaking with a Recruiter (of course we do!).
 Ideally a specialist company that works within the sector that interests you most, but that doesn't mean you should rule out areas you hadn't considered.
 Our other recommendation would be to apply for a graduate scheme.

 Why choose a grad scheme?

-Graduate schemes are specifically designed for those leaving university and entering full time employment.
+Graduate schemes are specifically designed for those leaving University and entering full time employment.
 A good grad scheme, much like those offered by Understanding Recruitment will take into consideration that this may be your first time working in that kind of environment and offer an appropriate mentor or mentors to help you find your way and achieve success within the company.
 Most companies offering grad schemes will be looking to develop the grads they take on and help them to grow their skills and experience.
-They will usually provide a structured approach to your career development so you know what to expect from your time there from the first week onwards - there's an example of the Graduate Programme at Understanding Recruitment below.
+They will usually provide a structured approach to your career development so you know what to expect from your time there from the first week onwards.

 An investment from both sides